 - A tax deduction of up to Rs.
 1,50,000 on your invested capital every year.

-- A lock-in period of 3 years – you cannot take your investments out of any ELSS funds before 3 years from the inception of your investment in the fund (every SIP installment is locked in for a period of 3 years also)
+- A lock-in period of 3 years – you cannot take your investments out of any ELSS funds before 3 years from the inception of your investment in the fund (every SIP instalment is locked in for a period of 3 years also)

 - Allocation of most of the fund’s value in equity and equity-linked instruments.

-- You can invest as high of an amount you want although the tax rebate will be up to Rs.
+- You can invest as high of an amount as you want although the tax rebate will be up to Rs.
 1.5 lakhs only

 Taxation of an ELSS Mutual Fund

 ELSS Funds are taxed just like other equity-based funds.
 Details in the table below:

 |Fund Type||Short-term capital gains (less than a year)||Long-term capital gains (more than a year)|

 |Equity-based funds||15%||10% (on gains above Rs.1 lakh)|

 |Non – equity-based funds||As per your tax slab||20% (after indexation)|